whorlassignments/starship-assignment/README.md

 You're not sure where in the ship they are, though you've been promised that they're in there...somewhere.
 When you find a part that you need, you can grab it by using a command called `get`.
 For example, if you were to find a `Sprocket.py` somewhere in the ship, you would: `get Sprocket.py`.
 This would add the `Sprocket` to your inventory.
 To see what's in your inventory: type `inventory` at the command line.

+Curious about what you have in your inventory?
+You can find out more about it by using the `info` command.
+If you've got a `ThermoCube` in inventory, try it out by typing `info ThermoCube`.

 ### Using ship services